tang0226/fracture/README.md

   * Burning Ship fractal
   * Burning Ship Julia sets
   * Multiship fractals (Burning Ships with an exponent other than 2)
+  * Multiship Julia sets (Burning Ship Julia sets with an exponent other than 2)
 * Adjustable iterations
 * Zoom by clicking (focus on a point), or by dragging and releasing (focus on a region)